Duckulus/ProcessingGradleKotlin/README.md

-### ProcessingGradle
+### ProcessingGradleKotlin
-This is a template for using Processing with the Gradle Build Tool\
+This is a template for using Processing with the Gradle Build Tool and Kotlin\
 It uses Processing version 4.0 beta 8 and Gradle 7.4

 ### How to use